alisaifee/flask-limiter/doc/source/index.rst

 .. versionadded:: 0.4.0

-If the configuration is enabled, information about the rate limit with respect to the route being requested will be written as part of the response.
+If the configuration is enabled, information about the rate limit with respect to the route being requested will be added to the response headers.
 Since multiple rate limits can be active for a given route - the rate limit with the lowest time granularity will be used in the scenario when the request does not breach any rate limits.